 - Rinse the tofu and pat dry.
 Slice the tofu widthwise into eight even slices.

-- Mix all the spices together.
+- Mix the sugar, tea, salt and all of the spices in a small bowl.
 Rub all the spice mixture onto the tofu slices, covering all sides.

 - If you’re not in a rush, let the tofu to sit for a couple hours (or even overnight) to allow the flavors to penetrate.